thousandeyes/appd-integration-reference/snapshot-integration/readme.md

 # ThousandEyes Snapshot Integration

-Create an AppDynamics HTTP Request Template that triggers a [Snapshot in ThousandEyes](https://docs.thousandeyes.com/product-documentation/tests/sharing-test-data).
-(Note that ThousandEyes Snapshots are different than AppDynamics snapshots).
-The HTTP Request Template will use the ThousandEyes API to create the snapshot.
+Create an AppDynamics HTTP request template that triggers a [Snapshot in ThousandEyes](https://docs.thousandeyes.com/product-documentation/tests/sharing-test-data).
+(Note that ThousandEyes snapshots are different from AppDynamics snapshots.)
+The HTTP request template will use the ThousandEyes API to create the snapshot.

-This uses AppDynamics' HTTP Request Template webhook integration feature, similar to the ThousandEyes alert webhook notification.
+This uses AppDynamics' HTTP request template webhook integration feature, similar to the ThousandEyes alert webhook notification.

 For each ThousandEyes test associated with a given AppDynamics application (or tier or node), we will create a separate HTTP request to trigger a ThousandEyes snapshot via the ThousandEyes API.